tejashriiii/testingGit/README.md

 OR

-_for enabling git at the start of thr project(to keep track of it easily)_
+_for enabling git at the start of the project(to keep track of the changes easily)_

 `git init`